griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 - Launch an EC2 instance:
 - Select Ubuntu Server 16.04 LTS (HVM), SSD Volume Type - ami-2581aa40
 - Choose r4.16xlarge (64 vCPUs, 488 GiB Memory, 25 Gigabit Network Performance)
+- Increase root storage to 10GB
 - Add storage: 10,000 GiB (~10TB) EBS volume, not encrypted
 - Configure security: Allow SSH access
 - Login with key the usual way (e.g., ssh -i PMB.pem ubuntu@18.217.114.211)

-### Formatting and mounting storage volumnes
+### Formatting and mounting storage volumes
-With the tools we will be using now installed we need to mount and format the storage volume we allocated when we initialized the instance.
+After initializing the EC2 instance we will need to mount and format the storage volume we allocated.
 Students will use this volume to install their own copies of tools used as well as input data and results.
 See [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) for guidance on setting up fstab records for AWS.
 ```bash
 # start sudo shell
 sudo bash